Amank2854/Vending-Machine/README.md

 ## Future Modifications
 We can further add a termination button to the machine.
-This button would allow the user to terminate the purchase process and receive all the money back sequentially
+This button would allow the user to terminate the purchase process and receive all the money back sequentially.